buildkite/agent/README.md

    This will tell it to finish off any current job, and then shut itself down.
 The process monitor will notice the process has died, and start it back up again.

-4. If you're running a **super** long job, and just want to kill it, send the `USR2` signal twice.
+4. If you're running a **really long** job, and just want to kill it, send the `USR2` signal twice.
 That'll cause the job to cancel and the agent to shutdown immediately.

 5. Check your `buildbox-agent` logs to make sure it has started up the agent again.